 25. LWM’s Deep Storage by Lilwhitemouse

 LWM’s Deep Storage solves a massive problem with the dumping of stuff on the floor.
 All that dumping takes up an enormous amount of real estate.
-Especially if your farming and mining a lot.
-This mod organizes all your supplies, loot, clothes, and your garbage.
+Especially if you are farming and mining a lot.
+This mod organizes all your supplies, loot, clothes, and garbage.
 Store your weapons in weapon lockers, your clothing in clothing racks, and so on.

 Keep your base tidy with this mod.
 It will take some time to organize things accurately, but you will find all your stuff quicker.
 Get the mod here.

 26. Map Reroll by UnlimitedHugs

 Quickly randomize your starting map and steam vents locations.
 All the other stuff, like scenarios, colonists, items, and so on, stays the same.
 Find the mod here.

 27. Medical Tab by Fluffy